 Nonetheless, the inspiration behind this beloved drink is easy to identify.
 Many classic summer Taiwanese snacks (such as shaved ice) often use tapioca pearls.
 Meanwhile, shops in Taiwan have long been serving cold tea with milk and sugar.
 Therefore, one might even say, the marriage of the two was inevitable.

-The varieties of bubble tea are endless, and often do not even include tea!
+The varieties of bubble tea are endless, and often do not even include tea.
 A few of these are fruit juices, fruit milk, coffee, and salted cream.
 Along with these, there are several toppings besides tapioca pearls that can be used.

-Read our comprehensive boba flavours and toppings list for more information!
+Read our comprehensive boba flavours and toppings list for more information.

 Why make it at home?

 You might be wondering why you should make bubble tea at home.
 After all, there are dozens of vendors in Southeast Asia, and many chains in North America and Europe.
 Why would you need to make it at home?
-Well, there are many good reasons to do so!
+Well, there are many good reasons to do so.

-Another reason is saving money!
+Another reason is saving money.
 Making boba pearls and the drink as a whole at home is much cheaper than buying them from shops.

 In addition, homemade tapioca pearl drinks can be more versatile in flavour and type than those bought from shops.

 However, we think that the most convincing reason is that you can control the calorie count that is in your cup of boba drink.
-When you are your own ‘bobarista’ of your bubble tea drink, then you can fine-tune the ingredients and their amounts to best fit your taste buds, but also your current diet plans!
+When you are your own ‘bobarista’ of your bubble tea drink, then you can fine-tune the ingredients and their amounts to best fit your taste buds, but also your current diet plans.

-We at Honest Food Talks think that homemade is better than store-bought, which is why we have written this ultimate guide!
+We at Honest Food Talks think that homemade is better than store-bought, which is why we have written this ultimate guide.

-The two main components of bubble tea are of course the tapioca pearls and the tea.
+The two main components of bubble tea are, of course, the tapioca pearls and the tea.
 We decided to start with this first since it is the foundation of the drink, while the pearls are the topping.
-A well-brewed beverage is essential for a delicious drink!
+A well-brewed beverage is essential for a delicious drink.

-Shops will rarely use green tea (such as matcha) as a bubble tea base but can be a refreshing alternative to milky, sugary caffeine-filled drinks.
+Shops will rarely use green tea (such as matcha) as a bubble tea base but it can be a refreshing alternative to milky, sugary caffeine-filled drinks.
 The most common green teas are matcha, hojicha, and jasmine.

 Many boba shops don't focus on the quality of the infusion itself.
-They use blends which is cheap in bulk and forgiving in terms of brew time, temperature, and reheating.
+They use blends which are cheap in bulk and forgiving in terms of brew time, temperature, and reheating.
 For this reason, the same choices are excellent for beginners too.
 These are typically Earl Grey and Assam tea blends.

 If your palate is more refined (or you are a connoisseur), you might enjoy using your favourite blend rather than the ones mentioned.
 All blends taste excellent in bubble tea!